conshus/learning-opentok-node/README.md

 ### Start an [Archive](https://developer.vonage.com/video/guides/archiving/overview)

 A `POST` request to the `/archive/start` route starts an archive recording of a Vonage Video session.
-The session Id is passed in as JSON data in the body of the request
+The session ID is passed in as JSON data in the body of the request

 ```javascript
 router.post('/archive/start', async function (req, res) {